os2display/docs/installation/README.md

 The "setup.sh" script is used to configure an installation of os2display.
 It will install search node and middleware (if not allready installed).
 It will install a admin for a new domain every time it's run.

-See [example/README.md](example/README.md) for an example of running the scripts in an empty vagrant box (debian 8).